 We now ask an obvious question.
 The process of taking the two's-complement of the binary representation of an integer has been described and is well defined.
 But why does this process yield the negative of the integer.
-We shall work this by relying on the fact that, if B = -A, then A + B = 0.
+We begin with a fact noted in passing just above